SQream/sqream_docs/reference/sql/sql_syntax/null_handling.rst

 Aggregates
 ---------------

-With aggregates, ``NULL`` values are ignored, so they do not affect the result set.
+With aggregates, ``NULL`` values are ignored, so they do not affect the result set:

 .. code-block:: psql